rrrossjr/MultitenantWorkshop/manage-app/mt-app-container/manage-app.md

 ## Step 1: Application Container

-   Creating an Application Root is similar to creating a normal PDB, just with an extra clause "AS APPLICATION CONTAINER".
-The source of the Application Root can be an existing database or the SEED database on CDB level.
+Creating an Application Root database is similar to creating a normal PDB, just with an extra clause "AS APPLICATION CONTAINER".
+The source of the Application Root can be an existing database or the SEED database of the CDB.

-   - Create a Application pluggable database **APP\_ROOT** in the container database **CDB1**
+   - Create an Application pluggable database **APP\_ROOT** in the container database **CDB1**

    1. Connect to **CDB1**

       ```
-      sqlplus /nolog
+      <copy>sqlplus /nolog
-      connect sys/oracle@localhost:1523/cdb1 as sysdba
+      connect sys/oracle@localhost:1523/cdb1 as sysdba</copy>
       ```

    2. #### Create application root container APP_ROOT